-- If the magnitude of this UG category remains consistent across the calculation period despite the introduction of Mod 0410A, the current method (assumption of a steady process) will be used to extrapolate to the forecast year. - If a step change occurs after which the magnitude remains steady at its new level, the average of those snapshots at the new level will be used. - If Mod 0410A results in a trend across the calculation period, this trend will be used to extrapolate to the forecast year.
+- If the magnitude of this UG category remains consistent across the trainingcalculation period despite the introduction of Mod 0410A, the current method (average across training periodassumption of a steady process) will be used to extrapolate to the forecast year. - If a step change occurs after which the magnitude remains steady at its new level, the average of those snapshots at the new level will be used. - If a step change occurs after which the magnitude remains steady at its new level, the average of those snapshots at the new level will be used. - If Mod 0410A results in a trend across the trainingcalculation period, this trend will be used to extrapolate to the forecast year.